rainyLeo/frontend-notes/notes/http.md

  - <>" Unsafe; should be encoded because these characters often have meaning outside the scope of the URL, such as delimiting the URL itself in a document (e.g., “http://www.joes-hardware.com”)

+**Schemes**

-- Schemes
+ - http
- - http: The Hypertext Transfer Protocol scheme conforms to the general URL format, except that there is no username or password.
+ The Hypertext Transfer Protocol scheme conforms to the general URL format, except that there is no username or password.
 The port defaults to 80 if omitted. form: http://<host>:<port>/<path>?<query>#<frag>
+ - https
- - https: http with (SSL), which provides end-to-end encryption of HTTP connections.
+  http with (SSL), which provides end-to-end encryption of HTTP connections.
 Its syntax is identical to that of HTTP, with a default port of 443. form: https://<host>:<port>/<path>?<query>#<frag>
+ - mailto
- - mailto: Mailto URLs refer to email addresses.
+  Mailto URLs refer to email addresses.
 Because email behaves differently from other schemes (it does not refer to objects that can be accessed directly), the format of a mailto URL differs from that of the standard URL.
 The syn- tax for Internet email addresses is documented in Internet RFC 822. form: mailto:joe@joes-hardware.com
+ - ftp
- - ftp: File Transfer Protocol URLs can be used to download and upload files on an FTP server and to obtain listings of the contents of a directory structure on an FTP server. form: ftp://<user>:<password>@<host>:<port>/<path>;<params>
+  File Transfer Protocol URLs can be used to download and upload files on an FTP server and to obtain listings of the contents of a directory structure on an FTP server. form: ftp://<user>:<password>@<host>:<port>/<path>;<params>
+ - file
- - file: The file scheme denotes files directly accessible on a given host machine (by local disk, a network filesystem, or some other file-sharing system).
+  The file scheme denotes files directly accessible on a given host machine (by local disk, a network filesystem, or some other file-sharing system).
 The fields follow the general form.
 If the host is omitted, it defaults to the local host from which the URL is being used. form: file://<host>/<path>
+ - telnet
- - telnet: The telnet scheme is used to access interactive services.
+  The telnet scheme is used to access interactive services.
 It does not represent an object per se, but an interactive application (resource) accessible via the telnet protocol. form: telnet://<user>:<password>@<host>:<port>/

-** Messages **
+**Messages**

-- HTTP messages sent from web clients to web servers are called request messages.
+ HTTP messages sent from web clients to web servers are called request messages.
  Messages from servers to clients are called response messages.
-- HTTP messages are the blocks of data sent between HTTP applications.
-These blocks of data begin with some text meta-information describing the message con- tents and meaning, followed by optional data.
+ HTTP messages are the blocks of data sent between HTTP applications.
+These blocks of data begin with some text meta-information describing the message contents and meaning, followed by optional data.
 These messages flow between clients, servers, and proxies

-- HTTP messages consist of three parts:
+ HTTP messages consist of three parts:
  1. Start line
-  - The first line of the message is the start line, indicating what to do for a request or what happened for a response. describing the message
+ The first line of the message is the start line, indicating what to do for a request or what happened for a response. describing the message
  2. Header fields
-  - containing attributes.
+ containing attributes.
 Zero or more header fields follow the start line.
 Each header field consists of a name and a value, separated by a colon (:) for easy parsing.
 The headers end with a blank line.
  3. Body
-  - containing data.
+ containing data.
 After the blank line is an optional message body containing any kind of data.
 Request bodies carry data to the web server; response bodies carry data back to the client.
 Unlike the start lines and headers, which are textual and structured, the body can contain arbitrary binary data (e.g., images, videos, audio tracks, software applications).
 Of course, the body can also contain text and can be empty.

 **语法**